neerajsingh0101/admin_data/README.markdown

 * Plugin does not assume that all the tables have primary key as 'id'.
 It respects the primary_key set in the model.

+* While editing a record, form allows all the fields to be edited.
+The form can be restricted to allow editing of only one field.
+Look at the tips and trick section at the bottom of README for more information.

 ## Requirements

 * Rails project must be using Rails 2.2 or higher.